VA Platform Governance: Design Intent Study

 The Challenge

 One key step in the process is called Design Intent, which ensures that teams align with VA.gov standards before creating any high-fidelity artifacts.
 Because each product has different needs, not all parts are required, which can lead to misunderstanding and uncertainty, adding unplanned effort to time-sensitive tasks.
+While participants should have some items organized when they reach this step, it is common for newer participants to assume that they need to have a lot of work ready to share.

 My role